 As the number of vehicles on the nation’s roadways increased, air pollution from mobile sources was identified as an important national health concern.
-Recognizing this connection, the 1990 Clean Air Act Amendments (CAAAs) and the Tennessee and Mississippi Transportation Conformity Rules require transportation plans, programs (TIP), and projects to conform to the purpose of the Tennessee and Mississippi State Implementation Plan (SIP).
+Recognizing this connection, the 1990 Clean Air Act Amendments (CAAAs) and the Tennessee and Mississippi Transportation Conformity Rules require that transportation plans, programs (TIP), and projects conform to the Tennessee and Mississippi State Implementation Plans (SIPs).
 Conformity to a SIP means that planned transportation activities will not produce new air quality violations, worsen existing violations, or delay timely attainment of the National Ambient Air Quality Standards (NAAQS).

 The Transportation Equity Act for the 21st Century (TEA-21) and its successor legislations, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), the Moving Ahead for Progress in the 21st Century (MAP-21), and the Fixing America’s Surface Transportation (FAST) Act, and most recently Infrastructure Investment and Jobs Act (IIJA) reinforce the need for coordinated transportation and air quality planning through the metropolitan planning process.

 Transportation planners and air quality professionals conduct a transportation conformity analysis to estimate the effects of transportation projects and plans on air quality.
 The transportation conformity process is required of all MPOs within nonattainment areas – regions that the United States Environmental Protection Agency has determined do not meet air quality requirements.